suitcss/suit/doc/components.md

 .Excerpt-time {}
 ```

-It also limits the unintentionally pollution of other contexts that selectors
+Each component uses selectors that limit the unintentional pollution – that
-like `Excerpt p` or `Excerpt > p` can introduce.
+selectors like `Excerpt p` or `Excerpt > p` can introduce – of other contexts.

 ### Documenting HTML and implementation details